Beyond Memorization: Assessing Semantic Generalization in Large Language Models Using Phrasal Constructions: Experiment 1: NLI for Constructional Semantics

+In Exp.
+1, we leverage the CoGS corpus \cite{bonial-tayyar-madabushi-2024-construction-grammar}, which is a collection of about 500 corpus instances, roughly balanced across 10 different Cxns.
+CoGs consists of carefully curated Cxns chosen for their broad coverage of the basic phrasal Cxns of English \cite{hoffmann2022construction}.
+The Cxn types collectively represent a significant portion of English usage and provide an effective basis for evaluating LLMs on high-frequency Cxns (such as the \textsc{Caused-Motion}), where instantiated with creative words.

+Broadly, CoGS consists of Cxns of two types: argument structure Cxns, which involve no fixed word forms but have been shown to be the most common Cxns of English as well as other languages \cite{Goldberg_1995}; and phrasal Cxns with multiple fixed words.
+The latter Cxns are more easily recognizable to LLMs given fixed words cueing that Cxn \cite{bonial2024constructing}.
+We construct our datasets with 8 of the 10 Cxns in CoGS, shown in Table \ref{tab:cxn-examples}.

-In particular, we introduce an NLI dataset which specifically probes the semantics of our Cxns.
-We do this by templatically generating hypotheses which make use of certain slots within a Cxn, and verifying the resultant sentences manually to ensure quality.
-These template-based hypotheses have predictable relations to the premises.
-For example, consider the premise: \textit{"He hammered the metal flat"}.
-This is a \textsc{resultative} Cxn, which has the meaning of an action which causes a change in state.
+Overall, our process for creating the constructional NLI dataset can be summarized as: \begin{enumerate}[itemsep=0.1em, parsep=0pt] \item Extract corpus Cxn examples from CoGS. \item Create general templates for NLI hypotheses for each Cxn type. \item Generate hypotheses for each example Cxn given the corresponding templates. \item Manually validate the resulting dataset. \end{enumerate} We explain this process through the following example, beginning with the premise: \textit{``He hammered the metal flat.''} This is a \textsc{resultative} Cxn, which has the meaning of an action causing a change in state.
 In this case, the action verb \textit{hammered} leads to \textit{the metal} to have a resulting state of \textit{flat}.
-Regarding the syntactic form of a phrasal Cxn, we can use a constructional \textit{template} to define the slots that are filled by a given Cxn.
+Regarding the syntactic form of a phrasal Cxn, we can use a constructional template to define the syntactic nature of the slots that are filled by a given Cxn.
 A general template for the \textsc{resultative} is shown in Example \ref{ex:res}, and its application to the above sentence in Example \ref{ex:res2}.

 \ex .
 [SBJ\textsubscript{1} [V\textsubscript{2} OBJ\textsubscript{3} ADJ\textsubscript{4} ]\textsubscript{VP}]\textsubscript{5}

 \ex . [\textit{He}\textsubscript{1} [\textit{hammered}\textsubscript{2} \textit{the metal}\textsubscript{3} \textit{flat}\textsubscript{4} ]\textsubscript{VP}]\textsubscript{5}